Moving Through a Dark Night of the Soul: A Spiritual Director Holds Space for Obscurity

 • We may be utterly confused about what we believe and why we believe it

-• We may forget what it felt like to be connected to God
+• We may forget what it felt like to be connected to what was once the source of our hope and spiritual nourishment

-• We may be mad at God for not responding to our deep and desperate cries, leaving us with a felt sense of abandonment or betrayal
+• We may be mad or sad that our deep and desperate cries have gone unheard, leaving us with a felt sense of abandonment or betrayal

 • We may notice a confusing shift in our desires — unable to muster desire for the things we think we want to want and instead be drawn to imagine pleasure or relief in things that don’t sound at all like us — what Dr. Gerald May calls “a desperate flailing around of the mind in the attempt to find gratification somewhere”